rammahajan009/GoogleAnalyticsPOC/STICKY_SCROLLVIEW_README.md

 ## 📄 License

-This component is provided as-is for educational and commercial use.
+This component is open source and available under the MIT License.

----

-**Note**: This component is designed to work with React Native's core APIs and doesn't require additional dependencies beyond the standard React Native installation.
-The sticky tabs functionality uses React Native's built-in `stickyHeaderIndices` prop for optimal performance.